renatomartins/klondike/readme.md

 ## TODO

- * deal 1 or 3 cards from the deck
+ * start options (ex: deal 1 or 3 cards, number of passes through the deck)
  * tests please!
  * make it extensible to support other solitaire games
  * keyboard shortcuts